A (Health) Caring Career

 Do not mail-in a paper application packet.

-Official transcripts from previously attended colleges must be sent directly from the previous institution to: SWC Admission and Records, 900 Otay Lakes Road, Chula Vista, CA 91910.
+Official transcripts from previously attended colleges must be sent college to college.
+Have your previous college(s) send official transcripts by mail or electronically to: SWC Admission and Records, 900 Otay Lakes Road, Chula Vista, CA 91910.
 Transfer credit for courses taken at a non-academic institution or in another school's nursing program (e.g., military or armed-services medical training; courses taken in a practical, vocational, or registered nursing program; certified nursing assistant courses, etc.) will be evaluated for transfer credit on a case-by-case basis.
 These courses must have been completed within five years of application to SWC VN Program, and may require skill testing and/or written examinations to verify skill and knowledge competency (Vocational Nursing Practice Act, Article 5, Section 2535).

-Submit your Vocational Nursing Program application packet online during the dates listed below.
+Submit your Vocational Nursing Program application packet online during the following dates:

-Applicants will be considered for the class that begins Fall 2021 (August 2021).
+Applicants will be considered for the class that begins Spring 2023 (in January).

 Note: Submitting an application does not guarantee entry into the program.